 Use the Right Resources, Tools and Software

 Among the most important things to remember is to use the right tools and resources.
-During the beginning, you won’t have an endless budget and a huge team to easily complete whatever you want in a matter of hours.
+In the beginning, you won’t have an endless budget and a huge team to easily complete whatever you want in a matter of hours.
 You will have to be smart and selective about what you do.
 This is especially true for prototyping, which is one of the most important aspects of getting a hardware startup off of the ground.

 Your team might not be able to send your idea off to be professionally prototyped, and may need to do it yourself.
 By doing your research on laser cutters or 3D printers in your area, you can make your prototype cheaply and effectively.
 Using these available resources can save you a lot of time and money.